 Celebrity chef Wolfgang Puck’s stable of restaurants is synonymous with high-profile west coast dining.
-Nab a table in the cozy, fairy-lit terracotta courtyard at Spago to experience Puck’s legendary modern Californian fare – think lemon-herb blinis with caviar, sour cream and egg-yolk jam or first-of-the-season white corn soup.
+Nab a table in the cozy, fairy-lit terracotta courtyard at Spago to experience Puck’s legendary modern Californian fare – think black pearl kaluga caviar cannoli or tempura soft shell crab.
 There are a staggering 30,000 wines to choose from, but beware that many come with a celebrity price-tag.
 Spago is a favourite of Jeffrey Katzenberg, Sharon Stone, Gwen Stefani and Tom Hanks.

 176 North Canon Drive, Beverly Hills

-This oh-so exclusive West Hollywood hotel and restaurant is a no-brainer when it comes to celebrity spotting, since the suites and bungalows here have long been a favourite place for stars to hide away.
-Like the architecture, the food is European influenced, including favourites like steak tartare.
+This oh-so exclusive West Hollywood establishment is a no-brainer when it comes to celebrity spotting, since the suites and bungalows here have long been a favourite place for stars to hide away.
+Like the architecture, the food is European influenced.
 While you may be dining beside anyone from Lady Gaga to Lana Del Rey, don’t expect to snap a picture to prove it, as there’s a strict no-photography policy.

 8221 Sunset Boulevard

 Curtis Stone has come a long way since his Surfing the Menu days.
 His brand-new Hollywood restaurant and specialty butcher shop Gwen is a joint venture with his brother Luke; it specialises in meat cooked asador-style over the fire pit.
 Already spotted in booths of the beautiful art-deco dining room are Dave Grohl, Michael Klim and Ross Mathews.
 Stone’s wife Lindsay Price is a sure bet and, of course, you'll see Stone manning the pass.

 6600 Sunset Boulevard, Los Angeles

-The menu of omelettes, pastas and salads won’t set any hearts racing, but if you’ve managed to secure a garden table behind the white-picket-fenced A-list haunt, you’re probably not paying too much attention to what’s on your plate.
+The menu of pastas, salads and fresh-from-the-grill dishes won’t set any hearts racing, but if you’ve managed to secure a garden table behind the white-picket-fenced A-list haunt, you’re probably not paying too much attention to what’s on your plate.
 The paparazzi are perpetually present outside this kitschy-cute, country cottage waiting to snap shots of Paris Hilton, Kylie Jenner, Steven Spielberg, Quentin Tarantino and anyone who’s anyone in LA.

 113 North Robertson Boulevard, Los Angeles